“I do not want to exploit my name in any way or allow it to be exploited”

 Spain, 7.11.27

-By 1927, Santos Dumont was a world-renowned figure for his aviation exploits.
-He lived far from major cities, particularly in Spain, which may have reflected his desire to distance himself from the hustle and bustle of his fame and declining health.
+In 1927, Santos Dumont was a world-renowned figure for his aviation exploits.
+He lived far from the big cities, especially in Spain, which perhaps reflected a desire to distance himself from the hustle and bustle associated with his fame and his declining health.

 In this letter, Besançon - perhaps Georges?
 Another aviation pioneer who also directed the magazine L'Aérophile - as well as a Brazilian government minister, ask Santos Dumont for permission, probably related to the use of his name or his inventions.
 This letter shows that, despite his reluctance to exploit his name for commercial or other purposes, Santos Dumont feels honored and agrees to grant this permission to Latécoère, Pierre-Gorges or his brother, two important French figures in these early days of aviation.
 I do not know more details at the moment, but we are conducting inquiries with other enthusiasts.